 Welcome to the NPCA's Get Involved portal!

-An exciting project is underway to enhance access to the Cave Springs Conservation Area, while maintaining important natural and cultural aspects of the site.
+An exciting project to enhance access to the Cave Springs Conservation Area, while maintaining important natural and cultural aspects of the site, is almost complete.
+Thanks to the watershed community for engaging in this important project!

 In the past few years, the NPCA has seen a significant increase in visitors and a greater demand for access to its properties, including Cave Springs.
 This conservation area is particularly popular because it is nestled into the Niagara Escarpment, a critical regional geological feature that maintains local plant and animal biodiversity.
 The area also provides spectacular views of Lake Ontario and supports excellent passive recreation opportunities like hiking and birdwatching.
 Access to this area is by the Bruce Trail only.
 There are no parking or visitor amenities leading to unauthorized access and parking and unsafe use of the site.